BruceWind/CompressImagesInAndroid/README.md

 On the other hand, you still can run shell without CI or action task.
-It may can work not only Android project but also ios project.
+Furthermore, it work not only in Android project but also ios project, or other projects.

 ### Remind
 > 1. Before cloning this repo, you should install [git-lfs](https://git-lfs.github.com/) .